Eluinhost/pluginframework/README.md

 Allows to supply new/override existing bindings within the plugin creation

 ####Example
-    //main plugin class does NOT get constructor injection and only get's injected just before onFrameworkLoad is called private CustomInterface interface;
+    //main plugin class does NOT get constructor injection and only get's injected just before onFrameworkEnable is called private CustomInterface interface;

     @Inject